goinfinite/ez/README.md

 10. Build the project and run the installer:

 ```
-cd control; air # hit CTRL-C after running this
+cd ez; air # hit CTRL-C after running this
-chmod +x /var/infinite/control
+chmod +x /var/infinite/ez
-/var/infinite/control sys-install
+/var/infinite/ez sys-install
 ```

-11. **The system will reboot** and once see control running via systemd, you should be able to use the [Visual Studio Remote SSH extension](https://code.visualstudio.com/docs/remote/ssh) to connect to the VM and manage the project.
+11. **The system will reboot** and once see Ez running via systemd, you should be able to use the [Visual Studio Remote SSH extension](https://code.visualstudio.com/docs/remote/ssh) to connect to the VM and manage the project.

 Make sure to use the SSH key to connect to the VM and not the password.
 The IP address of the VM can be found on the VMWare interface which you used to SSH.
 If you don't see it, just use `exit` to return to the login screen and the IP will be displayed there.